 Perhaps though, one of the most irritating behaviours about Christian Conservatives is that they continue to suppose (and to propagate) that there are no scientific models on which to base a secular morality beside theirs (the religious model) and/or their foresworn enemies (utilitarianism with the Marxist/socialists/Platonist platform), that all alternatives to religious moral absolutism guaranteed by a god involve hopeless moral relativism.
 Why do they continue to pay no attention to the vast scientific data which proves beyond refutation the Theory of Evolution?
 For the same reason they close their eyes to the science on how the evolutionary process through the millions of years created (for our present day purposes) an immutable Human Nature which is the solid base to figuring out how humans must behave ethically; therefore, reason can and has found an objective morality for all humans.
 In the vast modern tracts of secular humanism which are now studying this puzzle, the conservatives have been lost in the confusion and so continue to tell the big lie (about how a life without religion is futile and a government without Christian-direction is immoral and purposeless).

+The funniest new idiots though are the Never Trump Cons who are still in the Republican Party like Nikki Haley.
+Where were they when the most dangerous president ever (Nixon) was elected, or the down-home country bumpkin (or at least pretending to be), (George Bush Junior) or the endeared one who broke the bank on military spending (Ronald Reagan)?
+Modern Republicans belong to an organization dedicated to ending democracy in our lifetime.
+The expression, Principled Conservative, is incongruous.
 When Conservatives actually see real idealistic nationalists such as Thomas A Drake, William Binney, or Thomas Tamm, they throw them in prison and threaten to execute them as traitors.
 Furthermore, the fiscal austerity of the conservatives is a fairytale; they’re welfare-advocates for banks, the military, American corporations and billionaires.
 Conservatism is dead, found so, right beside the carcass of law and order.
 If you are an American conservative with principles and are not a Libertarian, then join the Democrats; otherwise, be quiet about your principles.
 You have none.
-If you didn’t have the courage to speak out against Trump and quit the Republican Party at the time of his rise any more than the German Conservatives did during Nazis ascension in the thirties, then you don’t have a say.
-(By early 2024, I realized that this judgement is too harsh because of the Twitter files, the Democrat's huge fraud of Russiagate, and the massive influence of the security state to destroy the Trump presidency).
+If you didn’t have the courage to speak out against Trump and quit the Republican Party at the time of his rise any more than the German Conservatives did during the ascension of blind nationalism in the thirties, then you don’t have much of a say.
+By early 2024, I realized that this judgement is too harsh because of the Twitter files, the Democrat's huge fraud of Russiagate, and the massive influence of the security state to destroy the Trump presidency; nonetheless. just because they stole the election, that doesn't mean Trump deserves another kick at the can.
+Currently, if you are a liberal Democrat and dismiss real courage coming from anywhere but a tenured professor, you get to slide down the fire pole both ways.
+You can talk, talk and talk like Trump tweets, tweets, and tweets: “By all means let’s protect the whistleblowers, as long as they are the right leftist types.”
+Proving that getting an education is not necessarily getting an education, 10,000 hours or otherwise.

 The challenge of worldwide peaceful co-existence has theoretically been solved.
 John Locke’s A Standing Rule to Live By in combination with resolving The Problem of the Steppes together with a world monitory institution with significant military and police power to enforce individual and national borders could in theory end all war, genocide and democide.
 The Revolution of 1688 brought forth a manner in which all disputants became beholding to parliamentary supremacy.
 If it worked in all provinces of Canada, all countries in Great Britain, all states in America and so many other places in the world despite grievous internal conflicts, then why not a world at peace with a parliamentary world government?
 That this has not happened in the three centuries since the Enlightenment then speaks to the true deep-seated evil of Marxism and Platonism and its resultant anticommunist mindless conservative reaction. . . . so simply, the theory states that the problem with the hunter-warriors getting on their horses (or machines) and stealing the produce from defenceless farmers (crossing national borders such as Putin is doing to the Ukraine) and taking by force what their betters earned by honest toil (the market economy) has been philosophically resolved by the idea of modern human rights (individual human sovereignty): making everyone equal before the courts and using the law to resolve their disputes, rulings backed by the monopoly force of the state, the state protected by a military beholding to parliamentary authority.
 (For this to work, governments must be small and transparent).
 Moreover, MAD is still in play, conquest now often meets with fierce guerrilla pushback and digital and currency wars are more profitable than actual boots on the ground.

+We want to make a quick Churchill-like assessment, if not about outright imperialism, then concerning the modern American Empire of the West and the Military Industrial Complex on which it depends.
+Sometimes this is referred to as Pax-American or super-power by invitation; American troops are stationed in well over 150 countries.
+It provides a lot of employment in America and the Military Industrial Complex regime probably cannot ever be toppled anyway unless there’s a terrible global economic catastrophe; so, much of this conjecture I am attempting is wire-walking hypothesis.
 The Empire of the West makes the world safe for freedom; well, I think it is not too contentious to say it makes the world secure for globalization.
 GATT and WTO after 1945 seemed to support international contract law, free markets, democracy and world-wide security but which in reality, over the years since, promoted the political class around the globe at the expense of plain hard-working people, especially in America with the loss of its cherished manufacturing jobs which globalization (as well as automation) eliminated.
 Globalization is the upside of the (modern) Empire.
 Trump is all bluster though.
 These jobs aren’t coming back on his watch (or not).
 Perhaps a proper thoughtful nationalist could help here, but Trump has no moral compass, no experience and is not a team player.
 Furthermore he has allowed the Libs and Cons complete access to the Washington’s pork-barrel trough and the debt is absolutely soaring (i.e., the train’s picking up speed).
 Public debt to GDP in America is now 125 percent (2024), the third highest in the world only behind Japan (256%) and Greece (288%).
-Worse still, he has acquired a true taste for autocratic power.

 We want to remark (in regards to the history of the British Empire), those countries settled by Great Britain versus all her colonial competitors, seemed to have fared better than under the French, Spaniards, Portuguese or Dutch, (i.e., being a colony of the British Commonwealth made a difference in the fate of many of those countries, especially whether the end result after independence from the colonizers) would be democracy or autocracy, the level of education of the oppressed inhabitants and as well whether they would have some respect for the rule of law.
-If this is indeed true, we need to ask, was this worth the price for much of the racism and creulty practiced by the Brits (even if admittedly less brutal perhaps than its challengers)?
+If this is indeed true, we need to ask, was this worth the price for much of the racism and cruelty practiced by the Brits (even if admittedly less brutal perhaps than its challengers)?

 The Second World War and the following Cold War—we need to jump ahead here so this article doesn’t bog down—ushered in American supremacy in arms in all branches of defense: Navy, Army and Air Force.
 And at sometime well before the fall of the wall (1991), they were the sole supreme military power in the world, and securely remain so today.
 Everyone has to be the judge of this mixed result.
 Alternative outcomes can only be controversially surmised.
-Worst case scenario to the globalists: Eisenhower somehow after WWII manages to shut down the Military Industrial Complex (just in the nick of time before its addictive-growing size economically forbids this action) and creates a market economy without it.
+Worst case scenario to the globalists: Eisenhower somehow after WWII manages to shut down the Military Industrial Complex (just in the nick of time before its addictive-growing size economically forbids this action), and creates a market economy without it.
+(Was this even possible?)
 Isolationists again become prominent in the U.S. House and Senate and start to be creative about protecting American interests abroad without the threat of military power.
 North America becomes energy sufficient; Western Intellectuals destroy Marxism and win the Cold War without CIA malfeasance or the Ronald Reagan Myth.
 America starts to partner with the other world powers instead of unilaterally being able to boss them around as the sole super power.
-(Due to energy self-sufficiency Islamic terrorism doesn’t arise).
+Due to energy self-sufficiency in North America, Islamic terrorism diminishes and America stops meddling in Middle Eastern Affairs.
+Anyway, that may well be a dream.
+To see the USA's Uny Party's list of endless wars in the last seven decades, read, Enough Already (2021).
+What a disaster it has been since the fall of the wall.
+Globalization has to be a shared partnership or it should end.
+If it ends, as I believe is happening all over the world today, the isolationists may again be empowered and libertarianism and classical liberalism could have a chance of intellectually reasserting itself as they did at the time of the Enlightenment.
+The greatest threat to democracy today is the engorged welfare state, not terrorism or Trump, and despite its facade most conservatives are indistinguishable from the socialists and liberals who have brought it about, many of them are of the oligarchic political class against the individual.

 ENDNOTE: (From Gladwell’s lips to your ears): “Ellsberg was handsome and charismatic.
 He had served in the Marine Corps as a company commander in Korea.
 He did his undergraduate and graduate studies at Harvard, where he wrote a Ph.D. dissertation on game theory and collaborated with Thomas Schelling, who went on to win a Nobel Prize.
 He took a senior post in McNamara’s Defense Department, represented the State Department in Vietnam, and had two stints as a senior intelligence analyst at the Rand Corporation.
 Ellsberg knew about the Pentagon Papers because he was a member of the select team that wrote them, working on the section dealing with the very early nineteen-sixties.
 Before he approached the Times, he went to the Senate, where he tried to get someone to release the documents formally and hold public hearings.
 He walked the halls and dropped in on people he knew” . . .
 “But Snowden did not study under a Nobel Prize winner, or give career advice to the likes of Henry Kissinger.
 He was a community-college dropout, a member of the murky hacking counterculture.
 He enlisted in the Army Reserves, and washed out after twenty weeks.
 He worked at the C.I.A. for a few years and left under a cloud.
 He learned about the innermost secrets of American intelligence-gathering and policy not because he was personally involved with that intelligence-gathering or policymaking but because he was a technician who helped service the computer systems that managed these things.
 The élites, Snowden once said, they know everything about us and we know nothing about them—because they are secret, they are privileged, and they are a separate class.
 Had Snowden been a whistle-blower in 1967, at the launch of the Pentagon Papers, he would have blown the whistle on Daniel Ellsberg.
 The whistle-blower as insider has become the whistle-blower as outsider.
 That is a curious fact, and, as we come to terms with the consequences of Snowden’s actions, it may be an underappreciated one.”
 New Yorker.